Other-Project/SI4-TronTheSuccessor/README.md

 In our architecture, service communication is split between HTTP and WebSocket based on the nature and timing of the data being exchanged.

-* HTTP is employed for stateless, request/response-based operations.
+HTTP is employed for stateless, request/response-based operations.
 This includes tasks such as user registration, login, password reset, retrieving inventory, and accessing static game resources.
 In these cases, the client initiates a connection to the Gateway via HTTP, which then proxies the request to the appropriate micro-service (e.g., user service, inventory service, file service).
 This approach is optimal for transactional operations where immediate and bidirectional communication is not required.

+Examples of HTTP-based exchanges:

+* User registration, login, password reset: Client → Gateway → User Service

+* Retrieve inventory: Client → Gateway → Inventory Service

-* WebSocket is used for real-time, event-driven communication where low latency is crucial.
-The client establishes a WebSocket connection to the Gateway at `/ws`, specifying a namespace corresponding to the target service (e.g., `/api/game`, `/api/chat`, `/api/notification`).
+WebSocket is used for real-time, event-driven communication where low latency is crucial.
+The client establishes a WebSocket connection to the Gateway at `/ws`, specifying a namespace corresponding to the target service (e.g., `/api/game`, `/api/chat`, `/api/notification`) to which the gateway will open a new connection.
 This allows the system to push instant updates such as game status changes, chat messages, and notifications directly to clients without needing to refresh or poll for updates.

+Examples of WebSocket-based exchanges:

+* Game status updates: Server ↔ Client (e.g., new turn, player moves)

+* Live chat messages: Client ↔ Server

 There is also communication between services via HTTP requests to synchronize actions across the system.
 For instance:

-* The user service communicates with the chat service to send friend requests and the chat service communicates with the user service to manage user-specific chat rooms and ensure that the players are friends.
+* The user service communicates with the chat service to send friend requests and the chat service communicates with the user service to manage user-specific chat rooms and ensure that the players are friends : Client → Gateway -> User Service -> Chat Service

-* The notification service receives HTTP requests from other services to trigger and send notifications to the client via the WebSocket connection.
+* The notification service receives HTTP requests from other services to trigger and send notifications to the client via the WebSocket connection : Client → Gateway ->
+  User Service -> Notification Service -> Client (via websocket).

 By combining HTTP for transactional operations and WebSocket for real-time communication, we ensure that each type of data exchange uses the most efficient and appropriate protocol.